Estimated reading time: 7 minutes

-A third strategy is to use a lender who offers a closing guarantee.
-For example, the Mr. Cooper® Close On Time Guarantee guarantees your loan will close on time or your first month’s mortgage payment (principal and interest) is on us*.
-It’s available on eligible contracts with closing dates as soon as 21 days after you apply and submit initial loan documents.
-Guarantees like these can give both buyers and sellers added confidence in a bid.
+A seller may also have a fixed timeframe to sell their house.
+A great way to provide added confidence is to have a guaranteed closing date through your lender.
+The Mr. Cooper® Close On Time Guarantee ensures your mortgage will close on time or your first month’s mortgage payment (principal and interest) is on us.* It’s available on eligible contracts with a closing date as soon as 21 days after you apply and submit initial loan documents.

-*See the Mr. Cooper® Close On Time Guarantee terms and conditions below and watch our customer Jill’s testimonial here.
+See the Mr. Cooper Close On Time Guarantee terms and conditions below.

 Tradenames and trademarks used in this blog post are the property of their respective owners.
 Nationstar Mortgage LLC d/b/a Mr. Cooper is not affiliated, associated, or sponsored by any of these owners.
 Use of these names and trademarks is not intended to and does not imply endorsement, but is for identification purposes only.
 Information provided does not necessarily represent the views of Mr. Cooper.
 Information is subject to change without notice.